Project

 That became a pivotal learning.
 Users didn’t want generic instructions.
 They wanted highly adaptive, real-time suggestions that responded to what they’d just done.
 This insight directly informed our next iteration, which focused on generating next steps dynamically based on prior user actions, making the experience feel truly personalized.

-Current version: Product Guidance Agent
+Final: Product Guidance AI Agent

 What we built